 Hence, we use Machine Learning for detecting fraud.
 Here, a machine tries to learn by itself and becomes better by experience.
 Also, it is an efficient way of detecting fraud because of its fast computing.
 It does not even require the guidance of a fraud analyst.
 It helps in reducing false positives for transactions as the patterns are detected by an automated system for streaming transactions that are in huge volume.

 Now, we will look at the two most commonly used Machine Learning models for detecting fraud in transactions.

 Supervised Learning Used in Fraud Detection Algorithms

 Supervised Learning models are trained on tagged outputs.
 If a transaction occurs, it is tagged as either ‘fraud’ or ‘non-fraud.’
 Large amounts of such tagged data are fed into the supervised learning model in order to train it in such a way that it gives a valid output.
 Also, the accuracy of the model’s output depends on how well-organized your data is.

-Kick-start your career in Artificial Intelligence with the perfect Artificial Intelligence Training now!
+Kick-start your career in Artificial Intelligence with the perfect Artificial Intelligence Training In India now!